curl/everything-curl/libcurl/options/strings.md

 ## `CURLOPT_POSTFIELDS`

-The exeception to the rule that libcurl always copies data, `CURLOPT_POSTFIELDS` only stores the pointer to the data, meaning an appliction using this option **must** keep the memory around for the entire duration of the associated transfer.
+The exception to the rule that libcurl always copies data, `CURLOPT_POSTFIELDS` only stores the pointer to the data, meaning an application using this option **must** keep the memory around for the entire duration of the associated transfer.

 If that is problematic, an alternative is to instead use